TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/NODEJS-EXPRESS-MYSQL/README.md

 ## What did we learn so far?

 So far we’ve learned how to create Node.js REST APIs with an Express web server.
-We also know way to add configuration for MySQL database, create a model, write a controller, define routes for handling all CRUD operations and excute all test cases using POSTMAN.
+We also know how to add configuration for MySQL database, create a model, write a controller, define routes for handling all CRUD operations and execute all test cases using POSTMAN.

 I hope instructions are good to set up this project in your local, Enjoy Coding :+1: